• Skip to main content

 * UPDATE ON CALIBER: Okay, I was wrong about the caliber.
 I have just learned that the chronograph is powered by the self-winding Caliber L705, which is based on the relatively new ETA Valgranges A07.231 blank movement.

-Designed to power modern oversized watches, the caliber is built on 27 jewels and is whopping 37.22 millimeters in diameter easily dwarfing most common automatic movements from ETA S.A. and their numerous clones.
 Of course, the idea behind the caliber was not (only) to intimidate competitors who still have to use older ETA movements of more “standard” dimensions, but also to make the dial look a lot more proportionate with the pair of sub-dial sitting where you expect them to sit: close to the chapter ring, not somewhere between the geometric center and outer edges of the face.

-Regrettably, notwithstanding its huge rotor and impressive bridges and plates, the movement comes almost undecorated (besides some pretty basic Geneva stripes) making it boring to look at.
+Notwithstanding its huge rotor and impressive bridges and plates, the movement comes almost undecorated (besides some pretty basic Geneva stripes) making it boring to look at.
 What a waste.
-Also, the guaranteed power reserve of at least 46 hours doesn’t make me particularly enthusiastic about the mechanism’s list of features.

-* UPDATE ON PRICE: The Lindbergh’s Atlantic Voyage is now offered at a minimum recommended street price of $4700.
-While not “affordable”, the MSRP still seems to be justified mainly thanks to its use of the aforementioned Valgranges caliber that, even despite the lack of meticulous finish you normally expect in this price range, still offers a great blend of reliability and accuracy with a guaranteed accuracy of -5/+15 seconds per day.
-Also, the timekeeper itself looks classy in its usual deliberately humble kind of way even despite its deliberately oversized case.
-While most XXL-size watches usually tend to also look sort of blingy, this one makes a good impression and would probably look great if worn by a big person.
+While far from being “affordable”, the MSRP still seems to be justified mainly thanks to its use of the aforementioned Valgranges caliber that, even despite the lack of meticulous finish you usually expect in this price range, still offers a great blend of reliability and accuracy with a guaranteed accuracy of -5/+15 seconds per day.

 Photos: Longines